 - Make an Inquiry - Attend the next Information Meeting held the 2nd Tuesday of each month at the Family Services Center of Catawba County Social Services, beginning at 6:00 PM.

-- Complete Initial Paperwork and Interview with Social Worker – Following the information meeting, complete the initial paperwork and sign up for a one-on-one interview at the Family Services Center office with a social worker.
+- Complete Initial Paperwork and Interview with Social Worker – Following the information meeting, complete the initial paperwork and show a copy of your photo ID.
+Then you can sign up for a one-on-one interview at the Family Services Center office with a social worker.